eladb/node-webstream/README.md

-# webstream - WebSocket stream API for node.js #
+# webstream - Stream api for node.js websockets #

 Simply provides a node.js ```ReadableStream``` and ```WritableStream``` API for websockets.